Code Completion (IntelliSense)

 When you select a suggestion in the list, ReSharper displays its summary taken from the XML documentation.
 You can disable this by clearing the Show summary checkbox on the page of ReSharper options.

 By default, all overloads of a method are shown as a single method name without a signature in the suggestion list.
 When you select it, the list of overloads, if any, appears in a popup where you can study them.
-To switch between signatures in the pou-up, you can press Control+P. If you want to see each signature of an overloaded method separately in the completion list, select Show member signatures on the page of ReSharper options.
+To switch between signatures in the popup, you can press Control+P. If you want to see each signature of an overloaded method separately in the completion list, select Show member signatures on the page of ReSharper options.

 Where applicable, Code Completion suggests indexers along with type members, and corrects expression syntax accordingly if an indexer is selected.